Program Dates &

 |Click here to view|

-Therefore, ITART reviews the security situation in all travel warning countries designated by the US Department of State and additional countries designated by FrontierMEDEX, in which there is a high risk.
-Please check the list (link).
+ITART reviews the security situation in all travel warning countries designated by the US Department of State and additional countries designated by UHCGlobal in which there is an elevated risk.
 ITART must approve of all student travel (undergraduate and graduate) that takes place in ITART review countries, including travel led by faculty members.
-As long as Cornell monies or credit is associated with the travel then ITART approval is required.
+As long as Cornell monies or credit is associated with the travel, then ITART approval is required.
 There are additional forms and application procedures that must be completed for ITART approval.

-Please allow 2-8 weeks for your approval to be granted.
+Please allow 3-4 weeks for your approval to be granted.
 Exceptions to this time frame can be made on a case-by-case basis.
-Do not delay in your application based on this timeline.

 Full trip itinerary